Many of us have a 'big idea': the idea that fuels our entrepreneurial dreams. But how can we make the transition from dream to business reality?

 Remember - it isn't all about you.
 One of my favourite quotes is from Pele: "No individual can win a game by himself".
 Get a great team of skilled and passionate people, and you'll succeed in scaling up the business together.

 João Gouveia is the founder of INIU - 100% natural fruit and vegetable juices with no added sugar or preservatives.
-Launched in Portugal in 2017, INIU was nominated for the Innovation Award at the Food Entrepreneur Show 2018 in London.
+Launched in Portugal in 2017 (and still based there), INIU was nominated for the Innovation Award at the Food Entrepreneur Show 2018 in London.